Teach for America

 RH: Teach For America is a great organization.
 There are about 7000 current Teach For America Corps Members across the country.
 Every Corps Member’s experiences are different.
 From my experience, my advice would simply be to remain flexible.
 Remember that if you’re applying for Teach For America, you’re committing to two years of service.

 In terms of the application process, make sure you demonstrate that you’re a proven leader, you don’t quit things, and you can adapt as situations present themselves.
-I would love to help answer any questions regarding Teach For America--you can find me in the ASK Network!
+I would love to help answer any questions regarding Teach For America!